A New Life For Biltmore’s Old Rose Room

 A place for everything

 According to Lenore, the space resembles a very organized, giant walk-in closet.
-Each piece of clothing and each accessory is catalogued and placed in its own spot.
+Each piece of clothing and each accessory is cataloged and placed in its own spot.
 A large table in the middle of the room offers ample space for viewing items and processing them for storage.

 “We designed the storage system around the room, taking advantage of its high ceilings, using textile boxes and building around architectural features in the room, including a unit built around a fireplace mantel,” said Lenore.